jdkato/INI/README.md

 This repository contains a [Vale-compatible][1] implementation of the guidelines created by the [Inclusive Naming Initiative][2].

+## Creating a Release

+To create a new release, follow the steps outlined at [Managing releases in a repository][3].

+The Vale package, `INI.zip`, will be uploaded automatically by the GitHub CI workflow (`.github/workflows/release.yml`).

 ## Repository Structure

 ### `INI`